josephtkim/a-bright-world/README.md

 ## GAMEPLAY:
 * Buy and Upgrade buildings of three different types.
 * Each building type provides unique attributes to growth rates and maximum capacity of certain stats.
-* The goal is to keep growing your population until the world becomes bright again.
+* The goal is to keep growing your World until it becomes bright again.
 Enjoy!

 ## CREDITS:
 * Art by Isaac Kim